dialvarezs/nanopore-analyses-data-en/content/index.md

 - Manipulating sequences with SeqKit

 **Chapter 5: [[5-genome-assembly|Genome assembly]]**
-- Assembling a genome using Flye
+- Genome assembly using Flye
-- Polishing with Medaka
+- Assembly polishing with Medaka
-- Checking completness and contamination using CheckM2
+- Assembly quality check using Quast and CheckM2